makerdao/nft-adapter/README.md

 # NFT Adapter

-Reference implementation of an NFT adapter.
+Reference implementation of an ERC-721 NFT adapter.

+Becacuse each individual token must be its own _ilk_ (since risk parameters and price feeds are per-_ilk_), we introduce the concept of _kin_, or family of _ilk_s.
+An example of _kin_ is "cryptokitties".

+An adapter must be deployed for each _kin_.

-It accepts NFT tokens with `join`, which are then added to a user's CDP.
+The adapter accepts NFT tokens (`obj`) with `join`, and adds them to a user's CDP.

-When the user wants to take the NFTs out of the system, they can call `exit`.
+When the user wants to take the NFTs out of the system, they call `exit`.